Norton Security Scan - Detect, Remove Viruses, Internet Worms - Download - Review

 Does Windows Defender work effectively at all?

-Norton was quite famous back then for its bloated software and slowed down your PC :grin:
+Norton was quite famous back then for its bloated software and slowed down your PC 😀

 Somehow that image hasn’t gone from my head yet haha